It’s hard to change the first impression – especially in business.

 The client onboarding process will be a multidisciplinary process.
 Salespeople, account managers and technical teams are often involved.
 The business needs to set the expectation with employees that the onboarding process is vital.
 There are a few ways to do this:

-2. Ensure that the team understands the onboarding process.
+- Ensure the team understanding the onboarding process.

-4. Listen to ideas: front-line staff often have good ideas about improving the customer experience.
+- Listen to ideas, front-line staff often have good ideas about improving the customer experience.
 Listen to employees who spend time around customers.

 7. Check In with Clients